-It's the day after St. Patrick's Day and we know that one or two of you may have lived up to that horrible Irish stereotype and indulged in one too many last night.
+It happens to the best of us - you may have lived up to that horrible Irish stereotype and indulged in one too many last night.

 Your head is spinning, your mouth is dry and your body feels like you have just gone a round with Mike Tyson.

-Ireland, of course, has its own hangover traditions and while we can't promise that they'll work, they're at least worth a shot, no?
+Ireland, of course, has its own hangover traditions and while we can't promise that they'll work, they're at least worth a shot (cringe), no?